VIDEO COURSE NAME

-- “The Golden Thread” and how it relates to medical necessity
+- “The Golden Thread” as the key element to medical necessity.

 - Anxiety-reducing answers to common questions.

-- Everything that’s needed in a treatment plan and why
+- What's needed in a treatment plan and why.

-- How to describe the diagnostic criteria using behavioral language
+o How to describe the diagnostic criteria using behavioral language.

 - Frequency of treatment plans